 FIFRA Scientific Advisory Panel Members

 Members are appointed by the Administrator of EPA from nominations provided by the National Institutes of Health (NIH) and the National Science Foundation (NSF).
-Members serve staggered terms of appointment, generally of four to six years duration.
+Members serve staggered terms of appointment, generally of three years duration.
 Current FIFRA SAP panel members are listed below.

 - Dana Barr, Ph.D.

 Research Professor, Department of Environmental and Occupational Health

 Emory University, Atlanta, GA

 Ph.D., Analytical Chemistry, Georgia State University

 Dr. Dana Barr is a Professor of Exposure Science and Environmental Health at Emory University's Rollins School of Public Health, Department of Environmental Health.
 She is an internationally recognized expert in chemical (including pesticides) biomonitoring methodology and human exposure assessment.
 In 2011, she joined the faculty of Emory University.
 Her research focuses on evaluating maternal-child health, paternal reproductive health, and farmworker safety in the U.S. and abroad, e.g., Thailand.